Sanjeeth-Prakash/piratrue/README.md

 ---

+## Browser Safety Extension (PiraTrue SafetyNet)

+Want an extra layer of safety while browsing piracy / repack sites?

+Check out **[PiraTrue SafetyNet](https://github.com/Sanjeeth-Prakash/piratrue-safetynet)** – a small browser extension that:

+- Shows 🟢 **TRUSTED**, 🔴 **UNTRUSTED**, or 🟡 **UNKNOWN** for the current site.
+- Uses curated trusted / unsafe lists inspired by r/Piracy resources.
+- Runs fully locally in your browser (no tracking, no external requests).

+You can load it manually in Chrome / Edge / Brave via **Developer mode** by following the instructions in that repo’s README.

+---

 ## Disclaimer

 PIRATRUE does not host, store, or distribute any copyrighted content.
 All links point to external third-party sources.
 This project is for educational and informational purposes only.
 Use at your own risk and in accordance with the laws of your country.